SystemsApproach/sdn/intro.rst

 the last 30+ years.

 There is value in this scenario.
-Because disaggregation led to the availability of low-cost white-box switches built using merchant silicon switching chips, network operators can buy hardware from white-box switching vendors, and then load the appropriate control plane software from some other vendor, or possibly even use an open source version of those protocols.
+Because disaggregation led to the availability of low-cost bare-metal switches built using merchant silicon switching chips, network operators can buy hardware from bare-metal switching vendors, and then load the appropriate control plane software from some other vendor, or possibly even use an open source version of those protocols.
 Doing so potentially lowers costs and reduces complexity (because only the required control